CIMCO Probing in Mastercam

-A major advantage of the CIMCO Probing add-on for Mastercam is that it utilizes the probing macros already loaded in your machine through an integration within your post processor.
+A major advantage of the CIMCO Probing in Mastercam is that it utilizes the probing macros already loaded in your machine through an integration within your post processor.
 This provides the flexibility to implement probing on various probe brands such as Renisahw, Blum, MARPOSS etc. There is even the capability to incorporate custom probe macros if necessary.

 The result is a consistent interface for your different probing operations through Mastercam and the ability to verify before running on the machine.
 It also enables the programming department to help increase the utilization of the probing options enabled on the CNC machines.